lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 ### Searching for Software

-The command `module spider <modname>` allows searching for specific software in all modenv environments.
-It will also display information on how to load a found module when giving a precise module (with version) as the parameter.
+The command `module spider <modname>` allows searching for a specific software across all modenv environments.
+It will also display information on how to load a particular module when giving a precise module (with version) as the parameter.

+??? example

+    ```console
+    marie@login$ echo "TODO for Lars"
+    ```

-## Per-architecture Builds
+## Per-Architecture Builds

 Since we have a heterogeneous cluster, we do individual builds of some of the software for each architecture present.
 This ensures that, no matter what partition the software runs on, a build